-Swing trading seeks to capitalize on a swing/movement in the prices of specific stocks.
-Ideally, traders hope to endure “small moves” in the short term and exit the market before larger moves occur.
-Swing traders target the 5% to 10% profits for specific stocks rather than waiting in the long-term to make the 20% to 30% profits.
-While small gains may not be as rewarding as those made by day traders, swing traders aim is to make a lot of small wins within a short time frame that adds up to even bigger overall returns.
-For example, other traders may wait five months to earn a 25% profit, while swing traders can earn 5% gains weekly and exceed the other trader’s gains in the long run.
+Swing trading seeks to capitalize on the upward and downward “swings” in the price of a security.
+Traders hope to capture small moves within a larger overall trend.
+Swing traders aim to make a lot of small wins that add up to significant returns.
+For example, other traders may wait five months to earn a 25% profit, while swing traders may earn 5% gains weekly and exceed the other trader’s gains in the long run.

-Swing trading and day trading may appear similar, but the main factor setting the two techniques apart is the holding position time.
-While swing traders may hold stocks overnight to several days or weeks, day trading closes within minutes or before the close of the market.
+Swing trading and day trading appear similar in some respects.
+The main factor differentiating the two techniques is the holding position time.
+While swing traders may hold stocks overnight to several weeks, day trades close within minutes or before the close of the market.

-On the other hand, swing traders are subjected to the unpredictability of overnight risks that may result in significant movements in the prices of stocks.
-Major announcements coming in during primetime news may affect certain segments of the markets, which may lead to upward and downward trends in stock prices.
+Swing traders are subjected to the unpredictability of overnight risks that may result in significant price movements.
 Swing traders can check their positions periodically and take action when critical points are reached.
 Unlike day trading, swing trading does not require constant monitoring since the trades last for several days or weeks.

-Swing traders can use the following strategies to look for actionable trading opportunities and decide when to enter and exit a trade:
+Swing traders can use the following strategies to look for actionable trading opportunities:

-Traders can use Fibonacci retracement to look for support and resistance levels and based on this indicator find reversal opportunities, as stock positions tend to have a retracement within a trend before making a reversal.
-The following Fibonacci ratios of61.8%, 38.2%, and 23.6% on a stock chart are believed to reveal possible reversal levels.
-A trader can enter a trade when the price is in a downward trend and bounces off at the 61.8% retracement levels and sell the stock position for a profit when the price drops and bounces off at the 23.6% support level.
+Traders can use a Fibonacci retracement indicator to identify support and resistance levels.
+Based on this indicator, they can find market reversal opportunities.
+The Fibonacci retracement levels of 61.8%, 38.2%, and 23.6% are believed to reveal possible reversal levels.
+A trader might enter a buy trade when the price is in a downward trend and seems to find support at the 61.8% retracement level from its previous high.

-Traders use the T-line on the stock chart to make a decision on the best time to enter or exit the trade.
-When the stock closes above the T-line, it is an indication that the stock price will continue to rise.
-On the other hand, when the stock closes below the T-line, it is an indication that the price will continue to fall, and the trader can exit the trade before the trade declines to extreme levels.
+Traders use the T-line on a chart to make a decision on the best time to enter or exit a trade.
+When a security closes above the T-line, it is an indication that the price will continue to rise.
+When the security closes below the T-line, it is an indication that the price will continue to fall.

 Most traders prefer using the Japanese candlestick charts since they are easier to understand and interpret.
-Traders use it to identify areas on the chart where there is buying and selling pressure and incorporate that information into their trade.
+Traders use specific candlestick patterns to identify trading opportunities.